-Divide the batter evenly between ten muffin cups (I actually got 11 out of my batter).
-You can fill closer to the top than you normally would with cupcakes becuase these don’t rise as much.
-Sprinkle the tosp of the miffins with oats.
+Divide the batter evenly between ten muffin cups.
+You can fill closer to the top than you normally would with cupcakes because these don’t rise as much.
+Sprinkle the top of the muffins with oats.

-The original recipes calls for a few other spices but I didn’t have them.
-You can also use vegetable oil instead of melted coconut oil, any milk of your choice or honey instead of natural maple syrup.
+The original recipe calls for a few other spices but I didn’t have them.
+You can also use vegetable oil instead of melted coconut oil, any milk of your choice, or honey instead of natural maple syrup.